Supply Chain Issues and Risks: Challenges and Solutions for 2025

 Natural Disasters and Extreme Weather Events: Hurricanes, floods, and wildfires can abruptly halt production or transportation.

 Rising Costs: Increased costs of raw materials, freight, and labor significantly affect supply chain performance.
+Rising logistics costs compound the pressure on already tight margins.

 Labor Shortages: A shortage of skilled workers in manufacturing and logistics operations creates bottlenecks.